Topological Phononic Logic

-\mypara The design of topological metamaterials based on accidental degeneracy is extremely versatile due to the large number of tuning parameters available.
-For an accidental degeneracy in a phononic honeycomb lattice, we showed that the topological phase can be tuned by six independent parameters, which collapse onto a 3D phase space.
-This space guided the design of a phononically controlled topological switch that could form the basis of an acoustic logic gate.
-Additionally, the topological phases we have predict will allow the design of zero-refractive-index metamaterials and acoustic cloaks, due to the placement of the accidental degeneracy around the $\Gamma$ point \cite{HaoApplPhysLett2010, HuangNatMater2011}.
-Finally, our conclusions directly apply to optical systems under a simple mapping of variables \cite{MeiPhysRevB2012} and motivate further exploration of the topological phases around accidental degeneracies in quantum materials, which may lead to the development of a field-effect topological transistor.
+\mypara The design of topological metamaterials based on a broken accidental degeneracy is extremely versatile due to the large number of tuning parameters available.
+Specifically, for a phononic honeycomb lattice, the topological phase can be tuned by six independent parameters, which collapse onto a 3D phase space.
+This phase space guided a proof-of-principle design for a phononically controlled topological switch, the building block of an acoustic logic gate.
+The macroscopic size and moderate speed of our device makes it an ideal tool for teaching and understanding topological materials.
+More importantly, the same design process can be followed for piezoelectric materials at mesoscopic length scales, enabling switchable control of topologically protected surface-acoustic waves for integrated phononics \cite{YSN16}.
+Finally, our approach directly applies to optical systems under a simple mapping of variables \cite{MeiPhysRevB2012}, or to nano-structured quantum materials \cite{PoliniNatNano2013}, providing a new direction for developing a field-effect topological transistor.

-\textsf{\textbf{Acknowledgements}} We thank Katia Bertoldi, Barbara Dorritie, Jason Hoffman, David Lee, Ciar\'{a}n O'Neill, Pai Wang, and Jack Zhang for helpful conversations.
-This work was supported by the Science and Technology Center for Integrated Quantum Materials under the National Science Foundation grant No.~DMR-1231319. \textsf{\textbf{Author Contributions}} S.S.~and J.W.~performed {\sc comsol} calculations.
-H.P.~and J.H.~conceived and supervised the project.
-H.P.~wrote the manuscript with substantive input from all authors.